authelia/authelia/docs/content/integration/openid-connect/introduction.md

 the Authorization Response was returned by the expected issuer by ensuring the response includes the exact issuer in the response.
 This is an additional check in addition to the `state` parameter.

-This validation is not supported by many clients but it should be utilized if it is supported.
+This validation is not supported by many clients, but it should be utilized if it is supported.

 #### JWT Secured Authorization Response Mode (JARM)